andresWeitzel/emails-notifications-MailHog/README.md

 <br>

-* Email must be present and valid format (handled by JavaMailSender, but you can extend validation in el modelo User o el controlador).
+* Email must be present and valid format (handled by JavaMailSender, but you can extend validation in the User model or controller).

 * Name must be present.